juhalehtonen/graphql-playground/README.md

 ## How I studied

 In addition to the official GraphQL website, the primary source of information for my learning day was the [eBook](https://pragprog.com/book/wwgraphql/craft-graphql-apis-in-elixir-with-absinthe) "Craft GraphQL APIs in Elixir with Absinthe" by Bruce Williams and Ben Wilson.

+Additionally, the [How To GraphQL](https://www.howtographql.com) site provided valuable (yet free!) tutorials and other materials.

 ## License